rmcwhae/russellmcwhae.ca/content/journal/new-website.md

 alias deploy="cd <local-repo-directory> && npm run build && rsync -cvzhe \"ssh -o StrictHostKeyChecking=no -i ~/.ssh/id_rsa_deploy\" --links --times --delete --recursive --safe-links <local repo directory>/build/ <username>@<server-ssh-address>:public_html"
 ```

 I likely could get away with the free tier on Heroku or another cloud service such as Amazon S3; however, that would require putting all my images in the cloud and crunching them during the static export process.
 I have enough images that it might start testing the limits of the free tiers of such cloud services, so I’ve decided to do all the building locally instead.
-I am also the only one working on this website, so there isn‘t a strong case for proper cloud deployments.
+I am also the only one working on this website, so there isn’t a strong case for proper cloud deployments.

 ## Conclusion